mmomeh/Interview-Project/README.md

 ## Setup

 <p>
-Please develop your code in a python virtual environment to help maintain consistency across all projects. <br>
+<strong>Please develop your code in a python virtual environment to help maintain consistency across all projects.</strong> <br>
 Assuming Python is installed on your PC, the following command should create a Python virtual environment in your current directory.
 </p>